LiorZ/hdac8_thesis/thesis.rst

 .. figure:: images/anchor_arrows.png
 	:scale: 30 %

 	:label:`mc` Axes used to define rigid body movements.
-We tested several different axes: K3-Ca defines an axis along the extended Kac side chain, while X4-Ca defines an axis along the extended peptide backbone.
+We tested several different axes: K3-M260 (K - the peptide acetylated lysine) defines an axis along the extended Kac side chain, while X4-G289 (X - variable position) defines an axis along the extended peptide backbone and was chosen by default by the protocol.
+As was mentioned above, the axis is created by taking the vector that connects the CAs of each residue.

 ..
-ORA: I changed the text, as this is still was not clear to me (as it was not before): Is what I write correct?
+(DONE) ORA: I changed the text, as this is still was not clear to me (as it was not before): Is what I write correct?
 If so, you need to define how you created those axes (i.e. what atoms you used).
 Also, what is the original default axis?
 Mark this vector in the figure too.%

+..
+LIOR: Made it more clear.. hope that its OK now.
+..

 Constraints
 ............